liydu/asc-pnp-bugbash/README.md

 <!-- markdownlint-disable MD033 -->
-# Azure Security Center and IoT Plug and Play with Azure RTOS IoT Middleware Bug Bash
+# Azure Security Center for IoT and IoT Plug and Play with Azure RTOS IoT Middleware Bug Bash

 ## Intro